MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xblreference/structs/partyxbltokenandsignaturerequestedstatechange.md

 ## Remarks

-The title can use the Xbox Authentication Library (XAL) to fulfil these requests by calling the XalUserGetTokenAndSignatureSilentlyAsync() function. <br /><br /> Use [PartyXblManager::CompleteGetTokenAndSignatureRequest()](../classes/PartyXblManager/methods/partyxblmanager_completegettokenandsignaturerequest.md) to provide the token and signature and complete the operation.
+The title can use the Xbox Authentication Library (XAL) to fulfill these requests by calling the XalUserGetTokenAndSignatureSilentlyAsync() function. <br /><br /> Use [PartyXblManager::CompleteGetTokenAndSignatureRequest()](../classes/PartyXblManager/methods/partyxblmanager_completegettokenandsignaturerequest.md) to provide the token and signature and complete the operation.

 ## Requirements